-EDUCATIONAL Opportunities

-An emphasis on quality instruction is the common denominator for our instructional offerings.
+EDUCATIONAL Opportunities An emphasis on quality instruction is the common denominator for our instructional offerings.
 Classes are small - usually no more than 35 students, and often fewer.
 Instructors are selected for their teaching abilities as well as their expertise in subject specialties.
 Peninsula College students have an impressive record of success in continued college studies and in careers.
 Reports from the state's public universities consistently show that students from Peninsula College often earn a group grade point average (GPA) higher than the group GPA of students who began their college studies at those schools or who transferred there from other schools.
 Studies conducted on an annual basis reveal that most individuals who complete Peninsula College professional and technical education programs currently are working in their chosen career fields.

-Degree Programs

-Peninsula College offers degrees in Arts and Sciences Transfer, Professional and Technical Education, and a Bachelor of Applied Science in Applied Management.

-Arts & Sciences Transfer Education

-Peninsula College awards eight associate degrees designed for transfer to baccalaureate institutions awarding the Bachelor of Arts or Bachelor of Science degrees.
-They are the Associate in Arts, the Associate in Arts Honors, the Associate in Science, the Associate in Business Education, the Associate in Math Education, the Associate in General Science Education, the Associate in Biology Education, and the Associate in Elementary Education.
+Degree Programs Peninsula College offers degrees in Arts and Sciences Transfer, Professional and Technical Education, and a Bachelor of Applied Science in Applied Management.
+Arts & Sciences Transfer Education Peninsula College awards six associate degrees designed for transfer to baccalaureate institutions awarding the Bachelor of Arts or Bachelor of Science degrees.
+They are the Associate in Arts, the Associate in Arts Honors, the Associate in Science, the Associate in Business Education, the Associate in Math Education, and the Associate in Elementary Education.
 An individual holding an associate transfer degree who is admitted to a Washington state public baccalaureate institution is considered to have completed the lower division or general education requirements for that institution.

 Educational Opportunites

 Professional & Technical Education

 The Associate in Applied Science and the Associate in Applied Science-Transfer degrees are awarded to students completing an instructional program designed to prepare them for entry into a specific occupation.
 Professional and technical education programs in which associate degrees are offered are listed below.
 See specific programs for degree options.

 - Addiction Studies

 - Administrative Office Systems

+- Advanced Manufacturing / Composites Technology

 - Automotive Technology

 - Business Administration

-- Composites Technology
+- Commercial Driver's License

 - Computer Applications Technology

 - Criminal Justice

+- Cybersecurity and Computer Forensics

 - Early Childhood Education

+- Emergency Medical Technician

-- Energy Efficiency Power Plant Operator
+- Energy Efficiency

+- Family Life Education

+- Food Service Management

 - Green Building

+- Homeland Security Emergency Management

 - Information Technology

+- Medical Assistant

 - Multimedia Communications

-- Medical Assistant

 - Nursing

-- Pre-Physical Therapist Assistant
+- Physical Therapy Assistant

+- Radiology Technology Cooperative Program

+- Water Quality Control

 - Welding